Plan Your Market Entry Strategy: U.S. Export RegulationsExport Licensing

-This is one of the most frequently asked questions we receive at the U.S. network of U.S. Commercial Service offices.
-The answer is usually “no” because 95 percent of all items exported from the United States to a foreign buyer don’t require an export license, even though the items are subject to U.S. government export control laws and regulations.
-These laws and regulations determine whether you can sell your product to an international buyer, which countries you can export it to, and to which buyers you can sell.
+- This is one of the most frequently asked questions of trade experts with the U.S. Commercial Service’s office network.
+The answer is usually “no” because about 95 percent of all items exported from the United States don’t require an export license, even though the items are subject to U.S. government export control laws and regulations.
+These laws and regulations determine whether or not you can sell your product to an international buyer, which countries you can export it to, and to which buyers you can sell.
 However, just because your product is among the 95 percent that don’t require a license doesn’t mean that you can sell it anywhere and to anyone.

 Export Administration Regulations and the Bureau of Industry and Security

 - Most U.S.-sourced items and some internationally-sourced items that are considered dual-use (items that have both commercial and military or proliferation applications), as well as certain purely commercial or purely munitions items, are subject to the Export Administration Regulations (EAR), administered by the Bureau of Industry and Security (BIS).
 The EAR controls exports for reasons including national security, foreign policy, short supply, nuclear nonproliferation, missile technology, chemical and biological weapons, regional stability, crime control, and anti-terrorism.